tudelft3d/website/jobs/phdcfd2020/index.md

 These models should serve as input for performing predictions of wind, temperature, and dispersion in evolving cities.
 Low and high-fidelity fluid dynamic simulations are envisioned within the research, as well as the postprocessing of local wind and temperature measurements acquired in urban experimental campaigns.

-The project will take place in the 3D geoinformation group under the supervision of [Dr Clara García-Sánchez](https://3d.bk.tudelft.nl/gsclara/) and [Dr Hugo Ledoux](https://3d.bk.tudelft.nl/hledoux).
+The project will take place in the [3D geoinformation group at TU Delft](https://3d.bk.tudelft.nl) under the supervision of [Dr Clara García-Sánchez](https://3d.bk.tudelft.nl/gsclara/) and [Dr Hugo Ledoux](https://3d.bk.tudelft.nl/hledoux).

+The 3D geoinformation group currently has also an open [PhD position on '3D city models for energy applications']({{ '/jobs/phdenergy2020/' | relative_url }}).
+Candidates may apply to both positions with one application (and identify their preference).

 ## Research group